-Examples of recent collaborations include:
+Examples of recent (2015) collaborations include:

-- Distracted a collaboration with Disabilities Resources Department in an after-show panel discussion about Attention Deficit Hyperactivity Disorder. - A Few Good Men worked with student veterans from all four areas of the military as production advisors.

-• Our Town - included a pre-show of songs inspired by the show's themes, performed by the local music group Take Jack.
+- American Night: The Ballad of Juan Jose offered a free, day time performance for 350 local high school and ESL students.
+HSI, BSI, MEChA and other campus groups met the students pre-show for recruitment purposes. - Distracted a collaboration with Disabilities Resources Department in an after-show panel discussion about Attention Deficit Hyperactivity Disorder. - A Few Good Men worked with student veterans from all four areas of the military as production advisors. - Our Town included a pre-show of songs inspired by the show's themes, performed by the local music group Take Jack.